DBAPI User Guide

 # Product Introduction

-• DBAPI is a low-code tool for data warehouse developers.
-It allows you to write SQL and configure parameters on the page to automatically generate rest web services.
+• DBAPI is a low-code tool for developers.
+It allows you to write SQL and configure parameters on the page to automatically generate rest APIs.
 It helps programmers quickly develop backend data services, especially for BI reports or dashboard backend service development.

-• DBAPI is the management center for enterprise data service and a management platform for providing data services externally.
+• DBAPI is the data service management center for enterprise.
 It provides dynamic creation and publishing functions for APIs, unified management of APIs, and client management capabilities.
 It can monitor client calls to APIs and control client permissions for accessing APIs.

 # Core Features